 Failing to save or re-save your permalink settings after activating IDCF will usually result in “404 Page Not Found” errors on your website.
 If you have trouble viewing project pages or your purchase form, it is likely that you need to re-save your permalink settings.

 Important: Make sure that you have set your Timezone in Settings > General so crowdfunding campaigns end at the correct time.
 Use the “Choose a city in the same timezone as you” method here, not the UTC+/- method, since the UTC method causes problems in some cases.

 Set the date format to m/d/y format (middle option) rather than the default WP F j, Y format or d/m/y for the correct calculation of project beginning and end dates.

 All of your payment settings will be found in the IDC > Gateways screen.
-The IgnitionDeck Commerce platform includes support for PayPal Standard or Adaptive, Stripe, Authorize.net, FirstData, and Coinbase.
-You may only have one credit card processor active at once, but a credit card gateway can be combined with one of the PayPal options, Coinbase, and/or offline payments simultaneously.
+The IgnitionDeck Commerce platform includes support for PayPal Standard, Stripe, Authorize.net, FirstData, and several other credit card processors with option modules.
+You may only have one credit card processor active at once, but a credit card gateway can be combined with one of the PayPal options, and/or offline payments simultaneously.
 The offline payment gateway permits your site to register a pledge of support without capturing a payment.

 For testing purposes, select the Enable Test Mode checkbox; uncheck this box when you are ready to go live.

 Please Note: You cannot use a Personal account for taking money through your website – it must be a Premier, Business or Website Payments Pro account only.

 Testing PayPal Standard: When using PayPal Sandbox mode, you MUST enter your PayPal SandBox mode user email address when you are testing the checkout process.
 If you use any other email address during this process, you will receive a warning from PayPal that your email does not exist with PayPal.
 (This is because PayPal Sandbox is separate from regular PayPal).